-For defaulted exposures within the Bank's loan portfolio, the appropriateness of the methodology to estimate ECLs, together with the processes for identifying defaults within the portfolio, was independently assessed.
+For defaulted exposures within the loan portfolio, the appropriateness of the methodology and policy used to calculate ECLs was independently assessed.
+We understood and evaluated the processes for identifying default events within loan portfolios, as well as the impairment assessment process.